bUnit-dev/bUnit/docs/site/docs/getting-started/writing-csharp-tests.md

 1. Creates a new instance of the disposable bUnit <xref:Bunit.TestContext>, and assigns it to `ctx` variable using the `using var` syntax to avoid unnecessary source code indention.
 2. Renders the `<HelloWorld>` component using <xref:Bunit.TestContext>, which is done through the <xref:Bunit.TestContext.RenderComponent``1(Bunit.Rendering.ComponentParameter[])> method.
 We cover passing parameters to components on the <xref:passing-parameters-to-components> page.
-3. Verify the rendered markup from the `<HelloWorld>` component using the `MarkupMatches` method.
+3. Verifies the rendered markup from the `<HelloWorld>` component using the `MarkupMatches` method.
 The `MarkupMatches` method performs a semantic comparison of the expected markup with the rendered markup.

 > [!TIP]
-> Learn more about how the semantic HTML/markup comparison in bUnit works, and how to customize it on the <xref:semantic-html-comparison> page.
+> Learn more about how the semantic HTML/markup comparison in bUnit works, and how to customize it, on the <xref:semantic-html-comparison> page.

 > [!TIP]
 > In bUnit tests, we like to use the abbreviation `CUT`, short for "component under test", to indicate the component that is being tested.
 This is inspired by the common testing abbreviation `SUT`, short for "system under test".